-Throughout my young life I have had the privilege of social mobility.
+Throughout my life I have had the privilege of social mobility.
 I am a strong advocate for community control and collaboration between people who want to play nice.
 I recognize my privilege and work to use it everyday as an “ally for development”

 I am a suburban american middle class ‘white’ man in my third decade of life who has seen and experienced much of the world.
 I recognize my privilege in this world and will continue to try to understand what I see, because I know that there is so much more to behold than what can be seen.

 Remember and learn from, but do not dwell on the past, always live in the present, and work towards the future.